 Since inception, 1,235 participants have successfully graduated from the program, and 88% of the participants have not been re-arrested for felonies or misdemeanor (12% recidivism rate five years after graduating from the program).
+The graduation rate is approximately 60% of all who start the program.

-8 All Adult Criminal Drug Court information and statistics was provided by Ms. Dorrie Tyng, Adult Drug Court Coordinator.
+12 All Adult Criminal Drug Court information and statistics was provided by Ms. Dorrie Tyng, Adult Drug Court Coordinator.